-Bridgit Claire Mendler (born December 18, 1992) is an American actress, musician, and songwriter.
+Bridgit Claire Mendler (born December 18, 1992 in Washington, DC) is an American actress, musician, and songwriter.
 She is best known for her lead role as Teddy Duncan on Good Luck Charlie and her recurring role as Juliet Van Heusen on Wizards of Waverly Place.
 She has also appeared in Labor Pains, Alvin and the Chipmunks: The Squeakquel, and Beverly Hills Chihuahua 2, and in the Disney Channel Original Movie Lemonade Mouth.
 She has since ventured into music, having signed with Hollywood Records.
 She released her debut single "Ready or Not" on August 3, 2012 and her debut studio album Hello My Name Is... on October 22, 2012.

 Notable roles played by Mendler: